-Our judging panel has selected the following four finalists for Breast Cancer Connections Annual Writing Contest.
+Our judging panel selected the following four finalists for Bay Area Cancer Connections 2014 Annual Writing Contest.
 These women wrote essays inspired by their personal experience with breast or ovarian cancer.
-The winner was announced on July 1 at the Kepler’s Books reading event – congratulations to Virginia Dimplf!
-Her essay “Today is Enough” will be published in Breast Cancer Connections September newsletter.
+The winner was announced on July 1, 2014 at the Kepler’s Books reading event – congratulations to Virginia Dimplf!
+Her essay “Today is Enough” was published in Bay Area Cancer Connections Fall 2014 Newsletter.

 Today Is Enough